markpluslabs/react-markplus/dev-notes.md

   - a few lines of code to embed mdp to their own app
 - Close most GitHub issues
 - Do not use element ids so that we can have multiple components in the same page.
-- allow user to configure toolbar icons, allow them to add custom icons
 - the library should not depend on localforage. it's up to app to persist configs
-- should allow user to specify toolbar items as an array. `['about', '|', <i></i>]`